 Apple’s document does not specify if the repairs will be completed free of charge, but it seems likely given the circumstances.

 Wow, that’s… uh… exactly the opposite is what that is.

-Well, you can’t make a hyperbolic Apple bug diatribe omelette without breaking a few factual eggs.
+Well, you can’t make a hyperbolic Apple bug diatribe omelet without breaking a few factual eggs.
 Apparently.
 The Macalope wouldn’t know, really.
-He’s never felt the need to make a hyperbolic Apple bug diatribe omelette.
+He’s never felt the need to make a hyperbolic Apple bug diatribe omelet.

 Bugs are bad and Apple should, of course, fix this for free.
 But does iOS have more bugs than any other operating system?
 That certainly hasn’t been shown, yet Kelly thinks this is a big problem for Apple.

 The narrative that you created and then stoked with exaggerations and things that are simply wrong.
 Yeah, they should get right on that.